83insan/insan-full-stack-cafe/README.md

 ## Overview

-All the tasks from the assignment have been implemented, except for _optional_ logo cafe both in backend and frontend.
+All the tasks from the assignment have been implemented, except for _optional_ cafe logo.

 The technologies used for:
 - Backend :